 Reaching School STEM Learning Goal with the VEX Continuum

-The VEX Continuum is an entire K-12 solution, designed for educators, that consists of six VEX platforms – VEX 123, VEX GO, VEX IQ, VEX V5, and VEX V5 Workcell.
+The VEX Continuum is an entire K-12 solution, designed for educators, that consists of seven VEX platforms – VEX 123, VEX GO, VEX IQ, VEX EXP, VEX V5, and VEX V5 Workcell.
 All of which can be augmented with VEXcode VR.

 The VEX Continuum supports school-wide STEM learning goals through the educational resources provided within and across platforms.
 The curricular resources within the VEX Continuum enable teachers and students to build on skills and concept knowledge in intentional, targeted ways.
 Each of the STEM domains is addressed through curricular activities and resources, like STEM Labs, that are age appropriate, and give students an opportunity to apply their learning through more complex building and projects as they get older.